MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/device-initialization.md

     }
     ```

-You can have multiple NETADAPTER objects per WDFDEVICE, with the WDFDEVICE being the parent object of each NETADAPTER.
-The primary NETADAPTER is called the *default adapter*.
-Most NIC drivers only have one adapter, but some server NIC drivers or [mobile broadband class extension (MBBCx)](mobile-broadband-mbb-wdf-class-extension-mbbcx.md) drivers might have more than one.
-Each subsequent NETADAPTER is initialized with [**NetAdapterInitAllocate**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netadapter/nf-netadapter-netadapterinitallocate) instead of **NetDefaultAdapterInitAllocate**.
-You can find the object hierarchy in [Summary of objects](summary-of-objects.md).

 Optionally, you can add context space to the NETADAPTER object.
 Since you can set a context on any WDF object, you could add separate context space for the WDFDEVICE and the NETADAPTER objects.
 In the example in step 4, the client adds `MYDRIVER_ADAPTER_CONTEXT` to the NETADAPTER object.
 For more info, see [Framework Object Context Space](../wdf/framework-object-context-space.md).

 We recommend that you put device-related data in the context for your WDFDEVICE, and networking-related data into your NETADAPTER context.
 If you are porting an existing NDIS 6.x driver, you'll likely have a single MiniportAdapterContext that combines networking-related and device-related data into a single data structure.
 To simplify the porting process, just convert that entire structure to the WDFDEVICE context, and make the NETADAPTER's context a small structure that points to the WDFDEVICE's context.